anronuay/MS4-kickz/README.md

 1. [Coolors:](https://coolors.co/)
     - Generate or browse beautiful colour combinations for your designs.
 1. [Temp Mail:](https://temp-mail.org/en/)
-    - Disposable email - is a service that allows to receive email at a temporary address that self-destructed after a certain time elapses.
+    - Disposable emails - a service that allows users to receive emails at a temporary address that self-destructs after a certain time elapses.
 1. [Lighthouse:](https://developers.google.com/web/tools/lighthouse#devtools)
     - Lighthouse is an open-source, automated tool for improving the quality of web pages.
 1. [Lucidchart:](https://www.lucidchart.com/pages/)